JoseAGonzalezR/Cyclistic/README.md

 - Offer special incentives or discounts on annual memberships for users who frequently ride on weekends, encouraging them to consider membership for more regular use.
 #### 3. Leverage Digital Media:
 - use digital media channels to highlight membership advantages, such as cost savings and convenience, to casual riders, especially targeting areas around tourist attractions where casual ridership is high.

-## Conclusion
-  - The analysis provides a clear understanding of how casual riders and annual members differ in their usage of Cyclistic's bike-share service.
-By targeting specific user behaviors and preferences, Cyclistic can effectively convert more casual riders into loyal annual members, ensureing sustained growth and profitability.

 ## [Go back to my Webpage](https://JoseAGonzalezR.github.io/Jose_AGonzalez.github.io/)